amiaiorg/ai_lib/README.md

 ## Contributing

-We welcome contributions!
-Please see our contributing guidelines for more details.
+If you would like to contribute to this project, please fork the repository and sumbit a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is Licensed under the MIT License

+### Summary

+- **Installation**: Instructions for installing dependencies.
+- **Usage**: Examples of how to use the `ai_lib`.
+- **Web Application**: Instructions for setting up and running the web application, including how to run tests via the web interface and where to view the results.
+- **Testing**: Instructions for running tests from the command line.
+- **Contributing**: Information on how to contribute to the project.
+- **License**: License information.